thao-day/php-local-development/README.md

-# Don't overcomplicate docker locally for PHP developer
+# Don't overcomplicate containerizing locally for PHP developer

 ## Overview
 This project uses Docker to create a development environment with PHP 8.1, Nginx, MongoDB, and Redis.